News

 Growing up in the Bronx only three blocks from Yankee Stadium, it’s no surprise that baseball is in Harris Cooper’s DNA.
 So much so the retired dean of social sciences and chair of Psychology & Neuroscience at Duke found a new lab for his tireless study of people: Working as an usher at the Durham Bulls Athletic Park.
 “One night game, I saw a guy who had on a shirt that said ‘Rebel Scum,’” Cooper says.
 “He had on baggy camo shorts, a scruffy beard, hat backwards.
 He walks by me and a little later, another guy walks… read more about Harris Cooper: Psychology, Baseball and the History of Whiskey »

 Six members of Duke’s Class of 2023 have been named to the second class of Nakayama Scholars.
 The Nakayama Public Service Scholarship is part of the university’s efforts to encourage students to use their Duke experience to engage with the large challenges facing communities around the world.
 The students represent multiple disciplines across Duke’s academic departments as well as a variety of future careers.
-Juniors Alexandra Bennion, Bentley Choi, Garrett Goodman, Shreyas Hallur, Andrew Liu and Nellie Sun were chosen… read more about Duke Names Second Class of Nakayama Scholars »
+Juniors Alexandra Bennion, Bentley Choi, Garrett Goodman, Shreyas Hallur, Andrew Liu and Nellie Sun… read more about Duke Names Second Class of Nakayama Scholars »

 Fifty years separate the days when Claudius “C.B.”
 Claiborne and Michelle Staggers completed their undergraduate degrees at Duke.
 But a conversation held February 28 made clear that the former student-athletes had plenty of shared experiences, along with a few key differences.
 Now a professor of business and marketing in the Jesse H. Jones School of Business at Texas Southern University, Claiborne was the first African American basketball player at Duke and earned a B.S. in Mechanical Engineering.
 Staggers was a member of… read more about Two Former Student-Athletes Discuss Duke History and Hope for the Future »